ocaml-ppx/ppxlib/ann.md

 porting effort.
 We have prepared [a list of ppx rewriters to port to ppxlib][toport].
-This list is not exhaustive and in particular excludes ppx rewriters that have no reverse dependencies in opam in order to keep this work maneageable for us.
+This list is not exhaustive and in particular excludes ppx rewriters that have no reverse dependencies in opam in order to keep this work manageable for us.
 In any case, help porting projects to ppxlib would be very much appreciated.

 If you would like to help porting a project, please mention on the